unowhat/api-takehome/README.md

         Vegetables
 ```

-Create whatever tables are needed to store this information in your database and populate them with the data above.
+Create whatever tables and additional files for better organization to store this information in your database and populate them with the data above.
 It would be useful to include a unique id for each item in the database (we'll use it later in the API server to lookup individual products and categories).

 Note: you can open a tool to view the database with this command:
 `docker exec -it server bash -c 'PGPASSWORD=password123 psql -U demouser -h db demo'`